 1 suburb is currently priced higher than the city of Knoxville.

-Rent growth in Knoxville over the past year has been declining.
+Rent growth in Knoxville over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Knoxville average rent prices appear to be relatively affordable for local residents.